Tech-at-DU/BotShop-iOS/P06-Displaying-Cell-Data/content.md

 let robot6 = Item(title: "Nervous", image: UIImage(named: "robot6")!)
 ```

-Below that, let's create the list of Orders and determine which items were bought on which date.
+Below the possible items, let's create the list of Orders and determine which items were bought on which date.
 Feel free to play around with this part as you'd like.

 ```swift
 let ordersList = [Order(title: "July 2020", image: UIImage(named: "box")!, items: [robot1, robot3]),